Li Haoshi controversy: Repercussions for Li and Shanghai Xiaoguo Culture Media

 As public opinion intensified, the company Li worked with, Shanghai Xiaoguo Culture Media, released a statement on 15 May 2023, claiming that they had seriously criticised Li and indefinitely terminated his future performance.
 Li's name was also removed from the company's list.
 Li released an apologetic message on Sina Weibo, stating that he would "take all the responsibility" and "reflect profoundly".
 Later, his account on Sina Weibo was suspended.
 As of 18 May 2023, Li's account on Sina Weibo had been revoked, citing the account was reported to have violated laws, regulations, and Sina Weibo's community rules.
 The Beijing Cultural Law Enforcement Team claimed they had opened a case to investigate this event, with the headquarters of Shanghai Xiaoguo Culture Media being investigated by the Shanghai Municipal Administration of Culture and Tourism, both on 15 May 2023.

 On 17 May 2023, Shanghai Xiaoguo Culture Media was fined over 13 million yuan by the Beijing Municipal Bureau of Culture and Tourism, with 1.3 million yuan of revenue deemed as "illegally obtained property" being confiscated.
 The company was also barred from staging any future performances indefinitely in both Beijing and Shanghai.
 The fines totalled more than US$2 million.

 The company then terminated its contract with Li.
 The China Association of Performing Arts reprimanded Li's remarks and called for its member bodies to boycott him.
 On the same day, the Chaoyang branch of the Beijing Municipal Public Security Bureau issued a statement, accusing Li of seriously insulting the People's Army and "[causing] an execrable effect on society".
 The branch also said that they opened a case for a criminal probe, further escalating the situation.
 Li was arrested, and could spend up to three years in prison.
-However, in a 2024 interview with The New Yorker, a friend stated that Li is looking opportunities in a different industry.
+However, in a 2024 interview with The New Yorker, a friend stated that Li is looking at opportunities in a different industry.